 Welcome to SoundHelix!

 SoundHelix is a free, versatile and flexible Java framework for composing and playing algorithmic random music based on constrained random generation (CRG).
-SoundHelix is a random music generator (including a built-in MIDI sequencer) which can play generated songs on MIDI devices in real-time.
+SoundHelix is an algorithmic random music generator (including a built-in MIDI sequencer) which can play generated songs on MIDI devices in real-time.
 It can also write the generated songs as MIDI files.

 - produces enjoyable non-esoteric algorithmic random music